Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane

 \subsection{Runtime}

 We evaluated 60 scenarios wrt. runtime for each combination of average active flows (500, 800) and per-flow candidate set increment limit (50, 100).
-Fig.~\ref{fig:eval_const} shows the results for 35 processing steps, and we measured up to \SI{9.072}{\giga\byte} RAM usage by the planner.
+Fig.~\ref{fig:eval_const} shows the results for 35 planning rounds.

-We plot the \emph{total} runtime for each processing step in Fig~\ref{fig:eval_const:runtime500} and \ref{fig:eval_const:runtime800} which includes the time to compute the candidate paths for new flows, all the operations on the conflict-graph (adding, locking, pinning and removing candidate configurations) and the GFH runtime.
-We use the first 10 (16) processing steps to initialize the conflict graph from scratch by requesting only new flows to be added until ActiveF(\(p\)) contains 500 (800) flows.
-During these initialization steps, we observe an increasing total runtime.
-In Fig.~\ref{fig:eval_const:runtime500} the runtime per step plateaus (mean: \SI{8.24}{\second}, \(n_\text{ub}\)=50; \SI{9.2}{\second}, \(n_\text{ub}\)=100) after the initialization steps.
-Here, the conflict graph size remains \enquote{stable}, i.e., the planner effectively exchanges 25 active flows (and their configurations) against 25 new flows (and the respective new configurations).
+We plot the \emph{total} runtime for each planning round in Fig.~\ref{fig:eval_const:runtime500} and \ref{fig:eval_const:runtime800}, which includes the time to compute the candidate paths for new flows, all the operations on the conflict graph (adding, locking, pinning and removing candidate configurations) and the GFH runtime.
+For these scenarios, we measured up to \SI{9.072}{\giga\byte} RAM usage by the planner.

+In the first 10 (16) rounds, we always issued requests to add 50 flows (no flow-removals) to initialize the conflict graph from scratch until ActiveF(\(p\)) contains \(\approx\)500 (800) flows.
+During these initialization rounds, we observe an increasing total runtime.
+After the initialization rounds, the planner receives requests to remove and add flows.